 According to Payscale, both men and women experience a nearly 60 percent wage growth at the age of 30.
 If you don’t revamp your budget to match your new salary, however, you will likely spend it frivolously.
 Increase the amount of money you save, and invest when your salary increases.

-In his book, “The 21 Success Secrets of Self-Made Millionaires,” success expert Brian Tracy said, “Here is a rule that will guarantee your success — and possibly make you rich: Invest 3 percent of your income back into yourself.”
+In his book, “The 21 Success Secrets of Self-Made Millionaires,” success expert Brian Tracy said, “Here is a rule that will guarantee your success — and possibly make you rich: Invest 3% of your income back into yourself.”
 Tracy wrote that if you continually invest in advancing your career, skills, knowledge and more, then you will “virtually guarantee your success.”

 Getting the most affordable insurance available when you are 20-something is not unusual.
 But as your assets grow, you want your insurance coverage to actually protect your finances, car and estate in case anything happens.

 So, say goodbye to the days of paying for minimum insurance just because it was mandatory, and research which insurance coverage options you need.
 Insurance is expensive, but it is worth the price, especially when the unexpected occurs.
-Read up on the dumb mistake people make when buying insurance.

 Are you still dealing with a landlord?
 Owning a home can be less stressful and more affordable.
 You will also have the chance to build home equity and cash in on tax advantages.